nushratea/Project-Data/README.md

 Hello there!
 Even thou, I do not know of your name, it is a pleasure to have you on my readme Git Hub.

-My name is Nushrate Ahmed and I am an accomplished Data Analyst with three years of extensive experience analyzing and interpreting complex data sets to drive informed and strategic business decisions.
+My name is Nushrate Ahmed and I am an accomplished Data Analyst with six years of extensive experience analyzing and interpreting complex data sets to drive informed and strategic business decisions.
 My analytical skills complement my background as a proficient Web Developer, where I have honed my expertise in Project Management, Customer Service, Microsoft Office, Leadership, and Collaborative Teamwork.

 I hold a Bachelor's degree in Information Technology, enriched by a minor in Psychology.